X

 Prevent furnace implosion

-Prevent ductwork and equipment pressures from exceeding design limits during abnormal operation
+Prevent ductwork/equipment pressures from exceeding design limits during abnormal operation

 CONTROLS CHECKOUT